embeddeddevroom/fosdem-2020/cfp-announcement.md

        to share.

-     * Also in the notes field, confirm your availability to speak on Saturday 3 or Sunday 4 February 2018 in Brussels.
+     * Also in the notes field, confirm your availability to speak on Saturday 1st of February 2020 in Brussels.

      * Last but not least, make sure you have up to date contact info.